learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 If the base VM has been changed (see above), you will want to upgrade your development server.
 However, upgrading Ubuntu within a virtual machine can cause problems with your database.
 Therefore, you'll need to export your database, create a new virtual machine, then import your database:

+1. Make a copy of `esp/esp/local_settings.py` somewhere with a different name (e.g. on your desktop as "old_local_settings.py").
+This file will get overriden by the end of this process and you will want to restore some of the settings from your previous VM setup.

-1. From within the "devsite" folder, run ``git checkout dumpdb``.
+2. From within the "devsite" folder, run ``git checkout dumpdb``.
 This branch has the proper code to interact with your current database and create the dump file.

-2. Run ``vagrant up`` to start the virtual machine.
+3. Run ``vagrant up`` to start the virtual machine.

-3. Run ``fab dumpdb``.
+4. Run ``fab dumpdb``.
 This will save your database as a dump file in the "devsite" folder ("devsite_django.sql").
 You can also specify a filename if you would like with ``fab dumpdb:filename``.

-4. Run ``vagrant destroy`` (note, this destroys your virtual machine.
+5. Run ``vagrant destroy`` (note, this destroys your virtual machine.
 Only do it once you are sure your database has been backed up and you are ready to continue).

-5. Run ``git checkout main`` to checkout the main branch.
+6. Run ``git checkout main`` to checkout the main branch.
 If you are upgrading your VM as part of a pull request, replace "main" with the name of the PR branch.

-6. Now follow the VM installations above, starting at ``vagrant up``.
+7. Now follow the VM installations above, starting at ``vagrant up``.
 After running ``fab setup``, run ``fab loaddb:devsite_django.sql``.
 If you specified a different filename, use that instead.

+8. Open your old local_settings.py file and your new local_settings.py file with a text editor.
+You will likely want to copy over most of your old local settings.
+The ONLY thing that MUST remain from the NEW version is the NEW DATABASE PASSWORD.